yuanzhoucq/cpp-docs.zh-cn/docs/cpp-conformance-improvements-2017.md

 static_assert(std::is_convertible<Array, Array&>::value, "");
 ```

-std::is_convertible<From, To> 是通过检查虚函数定义是否完整计算而得：
+**std::is_convertible<From, To>** is calculated by checking to see if an imaginary function definition is well formed:
 ```cpp
    To test() { return std::declval<From>(); }
 ```

-### <a name="private-destructors-and-stdisconstructible"></a>私有析构函数和 std::is_constructible
+### <a name="private-destructors-and-stdisconstructible"></a>Private destructors and std::is_constructible
-在决定 [std::is_constructible](standard-library/is-constructible-class.md) 的结果时，早期版本的编译器忽略了析构函数是否是私有的。 现在会考虑这一点。 在以下示例中，静态断言在早期版本的 Visual Studio 中是通过的，但在 Visual Studio 2017 版本 15.3 中不通过：
+Previous versions of the compiler ignored whether a destructor was private when deciding the result of [std::is_constructible](standard-library/is-constructible-class.md).
+It now considers them.
+In the following example, the static asserts pass in earlier versions of Visual Studio but fail in Visual Studio 2017 version 15.3:

 ```cpp
 #include <type_traits>